 - Second opinions for cancer patients

-For international patients, the key challenge is usually communication, registration, department selection, report preparation, and understanding the next medical steps after consultation.
+The Cancer Hospital of the Chinese Academy of Medical Sciences is a major specialist cancer hospital in Beijing.
+For international patients, the key challenge is usually communication, registration, department selection, report preparation and understanding the next medical steps after consultation.

 Peking University Cancer Hospital